AndreySheka/webrtc-Qt-example/README.md

 webrtc-Qt-example
 =================

-this is a typical example of webrtc with Qt. it developed from google code project webrtc. it also "borrowed" code from webrtc project.(locate in trunk\talk\examples\peerconnection directory)
+this is a typical video chat example of webrtc with Qt. it developed from google code project webrtc. it also "borrowed" code from webrtc project.(locate in trunk\talk\examples\peerconnection directory)